MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/semantic-functions/inline-semantic-functions.md

 ### Defining the prompt
 The first step is to define the prompt.
 The [prompt engineering](../../../prompt-engineering/index.md) section of the documentation provides a detailed overview of how to write successful prompts, but at a high level, prompts are requests written in natural language that are sent to an AI service like OpenAI.

 In most cases, you'll send your prompt to a text or chat completion service which will return back a response that attempts to complete the prompt.
-For example, if you sent the prompt `I want to go to the `, the AI service might return back `beach`.
+For example, if you sent the prompt `"I want to go to the "`, the AI service might return back `"beach"` to complete the sentence.
 This is a very simple example, but it demonstrates the basic idea of how completion prompts work.

 In the following sample, we'll demonstrate how you could create a simple function called `GetIntent` that takes a user request and returns back the intent of the user.
 This is useful for scenarios where you want to understand the intent of a user's input and then take some action based on that intent.